Setup Guide

 Return mode chooses the highest call strike above that baseline where

-Chance of Profit value.
+Chance of Profit value converted to Chance of Assignment.
 Both mode tries to satisfy both rules first, then uses the closest

 available quote if none satisfy both.
 If multiple qualifying call strikes have the same